 Vancouver: Taxi drivers, Mr. Lube and Seniors

-Pitt Meadows: Waves Coffee (location of Lower mainland), Solaris Meadows Gate and Seniors
+Pitt Meadows: Waves Coffee (all location of Lower mainland), Solaris Meadows Gate and Seniors

 Toronto: TD bank staff